wilfredinni/pysheetComments/2018-august/inmersing_python/inmersing_python.md

-As a self-taught Python Developer, I think that one of the most important things when starting is to surround ourselves with all things Python related.
+As a self-taught Python Developer, I think that one of the most important things to do when we are starting is to surround ourselves with all things Python related.
 We can read Blogs, follow developers on Twitter and try to contribute to their projects on GitHub.
-We can also subscribe to the different mailing lists that exist, and of course, to the many YouTube channels that the YouTubers have put online and free of charge so we could just keep getting better and better at Python.
+We can also subscribe to the different mailing lists that exist, and of course, to the many YouTube channels that the YouTubers have put online and free of charge so we could keep lerning Python.

-In this post, I want to share all the assets that I have collected to this point.
-It may not be much, but they really have helped me.
+In this post, I want to share some of the "assets" that I have collected to this point.

 ## Awesome Python